-The attorney general's office said Broidy pleaded guilty in December 2009 to a felony charge of rewarding official misconduct in connection with his dealings in the case and is expected to be sentenced in the next couple of months.
+The attorney general's office said Broidy pleaded guilty in December 2009 to a felony charge of rewarding official misconduct in connection with his dealings in the case.

-As the highest-ranking government official involved in the pension scheme, Hevesi's guilty plea is seen by many in New York as evidence that corruption had invaded state government in Albany in recent years.
+As the highest ranking government official involved in the pension scheme, Hevesi's guilty plea is seen by many in New York as evidence that corruption has invaded state government in Albany in recent years.

-This was the second time Hevesi had pleaded guilty to a felony corruption charge.
+It's the second time Hevesi has pleaded guilty to a felony corruption charge.
 After he was re-elected as comptroller in 2006, he entered a guilty plea and resigned before the new term began to avoid indictment on more serious charges.

 Hevesi, who was forced to surrender his passport, is working with a parole officer until his sentencing on December 16.

 CNN's Raelyn Johnson contributed to this report.